Chymyst/chymyst-core/README.md

 [![Join the chat at https://gitter.im/joinrun-scala/Lobby](https://badges.gitter.im/joinrun-scala/Lobby.svg)](https://gitter.im/joinrun-scala/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# `JoinRun` and `Chymyst` - a new implementation of Join Calculus in Scala
+# `JoinRun` and `Chymyst` - declarative concurrency in Scala

-Join Calculus (JC) is a paradigm for concurrency in functional programming.
+`JoinRun` is a small core library that provides a Scala domain-specific language for declarative concurrency.
-It has the same expressive power as CSP ([Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes)) or [the Actor model](https://en.wikipedia.org/wiki/Actor_model).
+`JoinRun` is based on the chemical machine paradigm, known in the academic world as Join Calculus (JC).

-`JoinRun` is a small core library that embeds JC as a domain-specific language in Scala.
+JC has the same expressive power as CSP ([Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes)) and [the Actor model](https://en.wikipedia.org/wiki/Actor_model), but is easier to use.

-The code of `JoinRun` is based on previous implementations by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008), as well as on my earlier prototypes in [Objective-C/iOS](https://github.com/winitzki/CocoaJoin) and [Java/Android](https://github.com/winitzki/AndroJoin).
+The initial code of `JoinRun` was based on previous work by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008), as well as on my earlier prototypes in [Objective-C/iOS](https://github.com/winitzki/CocoaJoin) and [Java/Android](https://github.com/winitzki/AndroJoin).

 The current implementation of `JoinRun` is tested under Oracle JDK 8 with Scala 2.11 and 2.12.
 It also works with Scala 2.10 and with OpenJDK 7 (except for the new `LocalDateTime` functions and some performance issues).